 For our 2 days in Iceland itinerary we had to decide what we wanted to see on our family trip to Iceland, and what we didn’t have time to fit in.

-There are enough things to do in Reykjavik Iceland that we decided to focus on exploring the town and allow ourselves to not feel rushed during our visit.
+We felt there was enough things to do in Reykjavik, that we focused on exploring the town and allow ourselves to not feel rushed during our visit.

 But with our 2 days in Iceland I am really happy we focused our time on really exploring Reykjavik.
 It is a great place to visit!

 We were able to take easy walks around town and had so much fun exploring the capital city.
 Don’t worry if you don’t have a car.
 Walking was a great way to see a lot!

 After our itinerary I will share more of the best places to visit in Iceland if you have a longer time to visit.